ggerganov/llama.cpp/docs/HOWTO-add-model.md

 ### 1. Convert the model to GGUF

-This step is done in python with a `convert` script using [gguf-writer](https://pypi.org/project/gguf/) library.
+This step is done in python with a `convert` script using the [gguf](https://pypi.org/project/gguf/) library.
 Depending on the model architecture, you can use either [convert.py](../convert.py) or [convert-hf-to-gguf.py](../convert-hf-to-gguf.py).

-The convert script reads the model configuration, tokenizer, tensor names+data and convert them to GGUF Metadata and tensors.
+The convert script reads the model configuration, tokenizer, tensor names+data and converts them to GGUF metadata and tensors.

 The required steps to implement for an HF model are: